Education for Sustainable Development

 - Circular economy education

-ESD is more than just imparting knowledge: it aims to strengthening the ability to act in a complex, uncertain and constantly changing world.
+ESD is not limited to imparting knowledge: it aims to strengthen the ability to act in a complex, uncertain and constantly changing world.

 It mobilizes :